-PCAs and STRUCTURE were useful to identify different genetic clusters and to illustrate the lack of genetic structure among samples that belong to these clusters.
-Based on this, individuals were subsequently pooled into clusters with a minimum of seven individuals per cluster, and genetic structure was computed among clusters by calculating global and pairwise FST (Weir and Cockerham 1984) using GENEPOP on the web (Rousset 2008).
-Exact tests for population differentiation (10,000 dememorization steps, 500 batches and 5,000 iterations per batch) were carried out to test for differences in allele frequencies.
-Q-values, defined as the adjusted p-values using an optimized False Discovery Rate approach, were computed using the QVALUE package in the R software (Storey 2002) to correct for multiple testing.
+Once the different genetic clusters were identified (and cross-validated using both methods), genetic homogeneity among samples belonging to a cluster was checked, allowing subsequently pooling of samples into clusters with a minimum of seven individuals per cluster.
+Genetic structure was computed among clusters by calculating global and pairwise FST (Weir and Cockerham 1984) using GENEPOP on the web (Rousset 2008).
+Exact tests for population differentiation (10,000 dememorization steps, 500 batches and 5,000 iterations per batch) were carried out to test for differences in allele frequencies. s, defined as the adjusted p-values using an optimized False Discovery Rate approach, were computed using the QVALUE package in the R software (Storey 2002) to correct for multiple testing.

-Population trees were generated using the Neighbor Joining algorithm based on Nei's genetic distances (Nei 1972) in the software PHYLIP 6.695 (Felsentein 2005).
-Hossegor (site 6 in Fig. 1A) was removed from the analysis, as in this present site, individuals from both North and South genetic clusters were observed.

 Evolutionary history of genetic clusters was also investigated under a model of divergence and admixture events using the population graph approach implemented in the TREEMIX software (Pickrell and Pritchard 2012).
-This software uses the covariance matrix of allele frequency between pairs of populations to infer both populations’ splits and gene flow.
+This software uses the covariance matrix of allele frequency between pairs of populations to infer both population splits and gene flow.
 A maximum likelihood population tree is first generated under the hypothesis of an absence of migration, and admixture events are sequentially added, improving (or not) the tree model.
 This statistical method shows the benefit of constructing population trees while testing for gene flow between diverged populations at the same time.
-Hossegor (site 6 in Fig. 1A) and Chalkida (site 24 in Fig. 1A) were removed from these analyses, the former showing individuals from both North and South genetic clusters in the same site, the latter generating noise, due to a small sample size (Pickrell and Pritchard 2012).
+Samples with too small sample size (N<7) or without random mating (see Results) were removed as they generate erroneous results (Pickrell and Pritchard 2012).
 Using the total data set, i.e. 286 loci, five migration events were sequentially added to look for the best tree to fit the data and the number of migration events that reached an asymptotic likelihood was kept.

 Outlier detection